edgi-govdata-archiving/CD-report/README.md

 ```

 ## Make a map PNG file of the right size

+### All maps should be done for the 76 House E&C and Senator EPW

 The HTML maps in CD_76_maps_html.zip are dynamic--they can be zoomed in or out to get the best view of the district.
 We need to use a screen shot tool to snip out a static image, then use a photo or image editor to make our image the right size for the report cards.
 We'll aim to make an image of the CD that is 490 pixels tall and 550 pixels wide.
 We'll try to get them as close to those dimensions as possible, but being off by 1-5 pixels won't be noticable.